restatedev/documentation/docs/services/invocation.md

 The response body will have the same content type as the request.

+This is supported via the [Connect Protocol](https://connect.build/docs/protocol/), allowing you to send gRPC-like requests as regular HTTP requests.
-For more details on the Connect protocol, check out the [Connect documentation](https://connect.build/).
+For more detail, check out the [Connect documentation](https://connect.build/).

-## gRPC and gRPC-web
+### Over gRPC and gRPC-web

-Restate is fully compatible with the [gRPC](https://grpc.io/), meaning you can send requests to your services as regular gRPC requests.
+You can send requests to your services as regular [gRPC](https://grpc.io/) requests.

 You can use any gRPC code generator to generate a gRPC client to invoke a Restate service.
 Check out the [awesome-grpc page](https://github.com/grpc-ecosystem/awesome-grpc) for a comprehensive list of clients, code generators and tools.